verrannt/TF_LSTMs_MusicGeneration/README.md

-# MusicGenerationWithLSTM
+# Music Generation With LSTM
 Recurrent neural network for music sequence generation using LSTM cells.
-Python implementation with Tensorflow.
+Implemented in python using the Tensorflow library.